 When done, Click.

 Other editing.
 At this point, before resizing, do any other fixes that the image needs.
+You might try the Vibrance tool.
 To remove scanner dust, an unwanted wire, blemish, or background from the picture, use the many tools Affinity Photo provides.
 The Clone tool is especially useful here.

 (At this point im my Photoshop pattern I invoke an Action that resizes and sharpens a photo.
 I have one for landscape photos and one for portrait orientation.
 Unfortunately, the way Affinity Photo's Macro facility works, I can't define the macros I want.)